 The Board of Directors wishes to express its sincere appreciation andthanks to all customers stakeholders & shareholders for their consistent support andco-operation for its success.

-For an on behalf of the Board of Directors
+For and on behalf of the Board of Directors

 | ||Kamal K Singh |

 |Mumbai ||Chairman & Managing Director |